MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits-using-powershell.md

 1. Install the latest PnP PowerShell.
 For details, see [Installing PnP PowerShell | PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html).
 1. Connect to Site you want to apply the version history limits on.
-For example, <br> `Connect-PnPOnline -Url https://[tenant].sharepoint.com/sites/siteurl -Credentials $cred`
+For example, <br> `Connect-PnPOnline -Url https://[tenant].sharepoint.com/sites/siteurl -Credentials $cred`.

 ## Set version limits to apply to all document libraries in a site

 You can set version limits to apply to all document libraries in a site by running the command to apply the selected setting.
-Once you run the command, you'll be able to review progress of settings update background job, or optionally cancel the update job that is `<InProgress>`.
+Once you run the command, you're able to review progress of settings update background job, or optionally cancel the update job that is `<InProgress>`.

 ### Apply desired version history limits to all document libraries on a site.